Hello, fellow sleepy parents – I’m Kimberly. Thanks for visiting Sleep Training Kids!

 Kimberly C. Starr is a baccalaureate level Registered Nurse (licensed in Utah).
 She graduated from BYU in 2007 with her Bachelor’s degree in Science, with an emphasis in Nursing.
 She worked for 8+ years in both adult and pediatric Emergency Department settings, although she much prefers working with kids.

-The first time I thought about sleep training was in 2010.
+The first time I thought about sleep training (or heard about sleep regressions) was in 2010.
 I was on maternity leave with our oldest son.
 I loved my job as a registered nurse (RN, BSN) at a Level 1 Trauma Center in the Emergency Department.
 I was excited to get back to work, but I wasn’t sure how I was going to manage it, given that my son was a difficult sleeper who woke frequently.

-So I started researching everything I could about sleep training.
+So I started researching everything I could about sleep training and sleep regressions (specifically hoping I wouldn’t need to use what I was learning about sleep regressions).
 I read every book I could get my hands on – and every scientific sleep study I could find online and at the hospital’s medical library.

-Then, my husband and I tried implementing everything we’d learned to teach our son good sleep habits and sleep hygiene.
+Then, reality hit.
+My son wasn’t an easy sleeper – and he had multiple sleep regressions that made things worse.
+So, my husband and I tried implementing everything we’d learned to teach our son good sleep habits and sleep hygiene.
 We tried everything!

 Despite our efforts, our son seemed determined to do his own thing.
 After far too much time and effort, we were able to get him to sleep through the night.
-It was frustrating, but it was a fantastic preparation for what was to come.
+It was frustrating, but it was fantastic preparation for what was to come with our subsequent children.

 We now have four children – three boys and our youngest is a girl.
 None of them was a naturally easy sleeper.
 Each child needed personalized sleep training (and sometimes dedicated re-training) to get them to become the great sleepers they now are.